 It’s necessary to check it every month or so and especially at the beginning of any new seasonal change.
 At the beginning of the cooling season for instance.
 With a little know how, you could wash it off yourself with a garden hose on a gentle setting as to not damage the fins with a strong blast of water.
 Make sure you turn the unit off first!

-IMPORTANT: When you are doing a cleaning of the outdoor condenser unit, make sure the unit is turned off at the breaker box.
-Do not attempt to use water for the purposes of cleaning your condenser coils when the unit is on.
+IMPORTANT: When you are doing the cleaning of the outdoor condenser unit, make sure the unit is turned off at the breaker box.
+Do not attempt to use water for the purpose of cleaning your condenser coils when the unit is on.

 If any of this sounds daunting, Service Champions is just a call away.
 Our skilled team of technicians will have the condenser coils and the entire unit cleaned and tuned-up in no time.

 Today’s thermostat models are sleek and smart.
 If you’ve been considering a thermostat upgrade from a manual or analog model to a programmable or smart thermostat, schedule the installation before summer really kicks in.

 Regardless, get your thermostat ready for summer by re-programming it to the new spring/summer season.

 How to set your thermostat during the summer: For each degree you can comfortably raise the thermostat, you save 3% to 5% on your monthly air conditioning bill (U.S. DOE).
 Keeping your thermostat around 78-degrees will reduce your cooling bill and still be comfortable.
 While you are away from home, set it four degrees higher than your normal.
 If you keep the house at 75 degrees, set it to 79 while away.

 Warning: Do NOT turn your thermostat/air conditioner off when leaving on vacation or for an extended period of time.
 Do not set your thermostat higher than 84 degrees.
 The heat and humidity can damage your home and possessions in the form of mold, warped wood, and pest problems.